 Crash Malaysia Airlines MH17

-In its initial findings the Dutch Safety Board pointed to an external cause for the crash.
-Meanwhile the Board published its final report on 13 October 2015, revealing that the crash was due to the explosion of a 9N314M BUK missile launched from the eastern Ukraine.
+On 13 October 2015, the Dutch Safety Board published its report, revealing that the crash was due to the detonation of a warhead launched from the eastern part of Ukraine using a Buk missile system.
 The Dutch Safety Board furthermore concluded that even before 17 July 2014 the Ukraine had had sufficient reason to close the airspace over the eastern Ukraine as a precaution.
-None of the parties involved recognised the risks of the armed conflict to civil aviation flying over this part of the Ukraine.
-Although the report does not pin down liability for this tragedy, it does provide answers to several questions that have haunted the family members for a long time.
+Although the report does not give a conclusive answer to the liability issue, it does provide answers to several questions that have haunted the family members for a long time.

 To keep up with new developments, follow Beer advocaten on Twitter.